abhaskumarsinha/Gaussian-LiteSplat/README.md

 ---

-> ⚡ *These results demonstrate that even a CPU-based, minimal implementation of Gaussian Splatting can produce
+> ⚡ *These results demonstrate that even a simple GPU, minimal implementation of Gaussian Splatting can produce
 > meaningful multi-view 3D reconstructions with limited hardware and simple training pipelines.*